When Materials Betray You: Platinum Silicone, Wood and Chemical Reactions

 The Assumption

-Up to this point, wood had functioned as a reliable intermediary material.
-Laser-cut wooden components were useful for testing geometry, alignment and scale before committing to mould-making and casting.
-The assumption was that these prototypes could move cleanly into silicone mould production with appropriate sealing and release preparation.
-That assumption proved false.
+Wood had been a reliable intermediary material for testing geometry and scale.
+The working assumption was that these prototypes could transition cleanly into silicone mould production with proper sealing and release preparation.

 The Failure